Use

 Do younger or older Australians use cannabis more often?

-Among Australians who used cannabis in the past 12 months, those aged 40 years or older were more likely than other age groups to use cannabis every day.
-Those aged 50-59 years were more likely to use cannabis once per week.
+Among Australians who used cannabis in the past 12 months, frequency of use varied by age, with those aged 50 years or older more likely to use more frequently (weekly or daily).

 * Estimate has a relative standard error of 25% to 50% and should be used with caution.

-What proportion of cannabis users use other drugs concurrently?
+What proportion of Australians who use cannabis use other drugs concurrently?

 The majority of Australians who used cannabis in the past 12 months used at least one other drug at the same time.
-Alcohol (87%) was the drug most often used with cannabis, followed by tobacco (63%).
-A small proportion (3%) of cannabis users did not use another drug concurrently with cannabis.
+Alcohol (74%) was the drug most often used with cannabis, followed by tobacco (41%).

 Please note: Percentages do not tally to 100% as survey respondents could select more than one drug type.